ChaoyueSong/3d-corenet/README.md

 ## Acknowledgments

 This codebase is heavily based on [CoCosNet](https://github.com/microsoft/CoCosNet).
+We rewrite the [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) architecture to ver2ver.
 We also use Optimal Transport code from [FLOT](https://github.com/valeoai/FLOT), Data and Edge loss code from [NPT](https://github.com/jiashunwang/Neural-Pose-Transfer).

 We thank all authors for the wonderful code!